abigailhaddad/inspect_ai_eval/examples/README.md

 ### Purpose

-These scripts are specifically designed for testing the scorers.
-They do not run the full task process where a model is asked questions and then evaluates the output.
-Instead, we provide specific text inputs and evaluate them using the scorers.
+These scripts are specifically designed for seeing how well a particular model performs at evaluation, using these scorers.
+They do not run the full task process where a model is asked questions, and that input is evaluated.
+Instead, we provide specific text inputs, use an evaluation model, and compare the model evaluation outputs to the desired outputs.

 ### Scorers